YufeiFeng/YufeiFeng.github.io/_pages/about.md

 Work experience
 ======
 * 2018.07 - Now:
-  * In Taobao Homepage Guess U Like team, Alibaba Group
+  * In EdgeRec team of Taobao Homepage Guess U Like, Taobao Technique Department, Alibaba Group
   * Serve as Senior Algorithm Engineer

 <a href="/publications/" style="color:#000000">Publications</a>